microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOSecOpsOverrideRule/readme.md

-# ResourceName
+# EXOSecOpsOverrideRule

 ## Description

-##TODO - Provide a short description of what the resource is set to configure.
+This resource allows users to manage resource to modify SecOps override rules to bypass Exchange Online Protection filtering.